 On July 1, 2019, the University adopted Topic 842 by applying the guidance at adoption date.
-As a result, the comparative information as of June 30, 2019, has not been adjusted.
 The University elected the package of practical expedients permitted under the transition guidance within Topic 842, which allowed the University to carry forward its identification of contracts that are or contain leases, its historical classification of existing leases and its accounting for initial direct costs for existing leases.